ivanburlakov/telegram-get-group-members-info/README.md

 To run:
 1. Run `pip install -r requirements.txt --upgrade` in console from this folder.
 2. Create app and get your API keys at https://my.telegram.org.
-Then specify your API keys in `.env` file.
+Then specify your API keys and target chat/group name in `.env` file.
 3. Run `py telegram.py` in console from this folder.
 4. Type your number in international format and a code that you recieved as a message.